15 Jan 2018 10:30 - 15 Jan 2018 15:30

 Why you should attend?
 The role of matron has changed considerably from the traditional one of Boarding House domestic manager.
 Today, matrons are also responsible for the pastoral care of students and the provision of support in meeting their needs.
 As a member of the House Team, the matron needs to be aware of the fundamentals of puberty and adolescent development, whilst being up to date with the changing way in which young people relate to each other and form relationships.
 Boarders are now living in a very different world, one in which social media is central in their lives.
 It is therefore critical that all staff are able to understand and relate to the associated risks and behaviours.

-- Growth and development in young people including adolescence and puberty
+10:30 Growth and development in young people and understanding the teenage brain

-- Helping deal with death, divorce and loss
+13:30 Helping with anxiety and panic attacks; death, divorce and loss

-- How to support student through challenging times.
+14:45 How best to support students through such challenging times

 Jackie Cox, Psychologist and Counsellor